tomaszkacprzak/tomaszkacprzak.github.io/index.md

 - I worked extensively on galaxy shape measurements for weak gravitational lensing, image simulations, and noise biases in shear measurements, and contributed significantly to DES Science Verification weak lensing analysis [arxiv.org/abs/1507.05603](https://arxiv.org/abs/1507.05603).

-### Neutron diffaction inverse problems
+### Machine learning for applied physics

+At PSI, I work on a number of projects advancing the applications of machine learning to applied physics:

-I am the SDSC lead of the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
-I am collaborating with the beamline scientists on developing novel methods to dramatially accelerate the polycrystalline grain indexing process from neutron diffraction images and improve the indexing precision.
-Neutron diffraction uses a wide wavelength beam, which the inversion process is particularly difficult due to its combinatorial nature.
+- I lead of the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
+Our novel approach to indexing of polycrystalline diffraction patterns from neutron tomography is capable of analyzing 10x larger samples with 100x gain in speed, compared to prevsious methods.
+The upcoming package LaueOT will avalilable at [Github](https://github.com/LaueOT/laueotx).

+- I am building novel approaches for finding diffraction spots from detector images, using simulations-based pre-trained models and Unsupervised Domain Adaptation.

 ### Climate simulations compression